-Deferred revenues represents billings to customers for services in advance of the performance of services, with revenues recognized as the services are rendered.
+Deferred revenues represent billings to customers for services in advance of the performance of services, with revenues recognized as the services are rendered.

-Subscription Service Arrangements: Subscription service arrangements represent approximately 6% of our net revenues for 2005 and relate principally to our ActivationNow® platform service which the customer accesses through a graphical user interface.
-The Company records revenues on a straight line basis over the life of the contract for our subscription service contracts.
+Subscription Service Arrangements: Subscription service arrangements represented approximately 6% of our net revenues for 2005 and 2% for the three months ended March 31, 2006 and related principally to our ActivationNow® platform service which the customer accesses through a graphical user interface.
+We record revenues on a straight-line basis over the life of the contract for our subscription service contracts.

-Professional Service and Other Service Arrangements: Professional services and other service revenues represent approximately 11% of our net revenues for 2005.
+Professional Service and Other Service Arrangements: Professional services and other service revenues represented approximately 11% of our net revenues for each of 2005 and the three months ended March 31, 2006.
 Professional services, when sold with transactional service arrangements, are accounted for separately when these services have value to the customer on a standalone basis and there is objective and reliable evidence of fair value of each deliverable.
 When accounted for separately, professional service (i.e. consulting services) revenues are recognized as the services are rendered for time and material contracts.
 The majority of our consulting contracts are billed monthly and revenues are recognized as our services are performed.

-In determining whether professional services can be accounted for separately from transaction support revenues, we consider the following factors for each professional services agreement: availability of the consulting services from other vendors, whether objective and reliable evidence for fair value exists of the undelivered elements, the nature of the consulting services, the timing of when the consulting contract was signed in comparison to the transaction service start date, and the contractual dependence of the transactional service on the customer's satisfaction with the consulting work.
+In determining whether professional services can be accounted for separately from transaction support revenues, we consider the following factors for each professional services agreement: availability of the consulting services from other vendors, whether objective and reliable evidence for fair value exists of the undelivered elements, the nature of the consulting services, the timing of when the consulting contract was signed in comparison to the transaction service start date and the contractual dependence of the transactional service on the customer's satisfaction with the consulting work.